By M. Lavin

 For supper, it is common that both adults and children drink coffee with milk, dipping their sugar bread into it, as though the light brown beverage comforts and prepares one for bed.
 This notion is quite contrary to the stimulating virtues of this beverage, which was once even used as a medicinal tonic.

-In Mexican colonial cities it is customary to drink coffee on the terrace or in the archways that open toward the main town square.
-These are areas where a constant stream of people pass by, where one can people-watch while savoring one's personal coffee brew.
+In Mexican colonial cities, it is customary to drink coffee on the terrace or in the archways that open toward the main town square.
+These are areas where a constant stream of people passes by, where one can people-watch while savoring one's personal coffee brew.

 In the capital -like in all the big cities in the world- coffee is drunk every which way.
 True coffee connoisseurs pride themselves on buying whole coffee beans and grinding them at the moment the beverage is prepared, to preserve the bean's full flavor.

 A traditional restaurant in downtown Mexico City is called Café Tacuba.
 Here they still serve coffee the old-fashioned way.
 They first pour the concentrated coffee into the glass, then the steaming milk.
 And a famous Mexican rock band that sings the song of the Dominican Juan Luis Guerra, Ojalá que llueva café (I hope it rains coffee), carries that same aromatic name: Café Tacuba.

 Drinking coffee -café de olla, coffee with milk or lechero, milk or water for coffee (as they say when all that's available is instant coffee), or any of the various European coffee drinking modalities- is a very rooted tradition in Mexico.
 With each sip, coffee evokes the wild landscapes of the Chiapas, Veracruz, Oaxaca, or Puebla highlands.
 Here, every year the flower of the coffee tree sheds its whiteness to give way to its "cherry", which will later give its red essence to the coffee bean, that incomparable accomplice of secrets and solitary contemplation.